Farmhouse/fhp2-drugs-and-daydreams/README.md

 A new day.
 Signaled by the chimes of the belltower that ring through the sky.

 We didn’t know it at the time, but Portland would bring the end of some of that naïveté that we had arrived with.
 Celebrations and arrests, intoxications and lessons.
-Now, two entirely different people because of it.
+And now, two entirely different people because of it.

 Four years later, at that same house in Portland, she and I sat in the garden, peering over maps of states that neither of us had been to.
 The idea… to ride our bikes beginning in Vermont and tracing the coast south.
 She to New York, I to Florida.
 Food, shelter, and routes all to be determined along the way.
 Comfort and security we would leave back on the other side of the country.